dotnet/docs/docs/framework/app-domains/install-assembly-into-gac.md

 ## Global Assembly Cache tool

-You can use the [Global Assembly Cache tool (gacutil.exe)](../tools/gacutil-exe-gac-tool.md) to add assemblies to the global assembly cache and to view the contents of the global assembly cache.
+You can use the [.NET Global Assembly Cache utility (gacutil.exe)](../tools/gacutil-exe-gac-tool.md) to add assemblies to the global assembly cache and to view the contents of the global assembly cache.

    > [!NOTE]
    > *Gacutil.exe* is for development purposes only.
 Don't use it to install production assemblies into the global assembly cache.